 The house is set back from a quiet rural road.
-Outside there is ample parking and a shed for storing bikes, fishing gear etc. The garden includes a large lawn and a patio area with picnic benches and an area for a disposable bar-b-q.
+Outside there is ample parking and a shed for storing bikes, fishing gear etc. The garden includes a large lawn, with swing set, and a patio area with picnic benches and an area for a disposable bar-b-q.
 The grounds of the house are fully enclosed with a combination of hedging and fencing, including a gate.

 With everything from stunning beaches and family activities, to fascinating history, Wexford has something unique for every visitor.

 The lure of Ireland’s sunniest weather sees holidaymakers flock here to the famously long beaches.
 Or if your idea of a great break is to delve into history there are top attractions including Hook Head lighthouse, the Irish National Heritage Park, and the Dunbrody Famine Ship.